Car shopping—do you love it or dread it?

 8. Shop in the summer.
 Grey said the best time to buy is the last Saturday of the month during the summer.
 At that time, the sales team is motivated by additional incentives to sell more cars.
 “When I was a salesman, those summer Saturdays were a big deal,” Grey said.
 “Just make sure to take a test drive on a weekday because your sales rep won’t want to spend time driving around on these weekends.
 They’re focused on closing lots of sales quickly.
 So take advantage of this opportunity and cut a deal!”

-Once you find the right car at the right price, make sure to call an insurance agent like a local Erie Insurance Agent.
+Once you find the right car at the right price, make sure to get in touch with an insurance agent like a local Erie Insurance agent.
 He or she can tell you what you need in car insurance coverage and get you an auto insurance quote.
-Pressed for time?
-Then consider getting a 12-month auto insurance quote online from Erie Insurance.